mistersingh179/sidekik/notes/learning-js-notes.md

 - if anything in the context changes, then all components which use that context will get an update
 - it may seem like each component is destructing only certain keys, but they get the whole context and thus get updated.
 - to prevent this we want to have seperate contexts.

+## ui flickers on render
+- if you render the component blank and then again, it will cause flicker
+- maybe you are taking 2 passes on render and one time the if doesnt return anything.